coderefinery/2023-03-21-workshop/content/questions/day4.md

 35. In the "Dependencies-1" example, should we not specify the python version (e.g. 3.5 or 3.7)?
      - good point! it could definitiely be relevant and can/should be added to `environment.yml` (however, `requirements.txt` has no mechanism for that as far as I know)

-36. what is the "coderefinery conda environment"?
+36. what is the "CodeRefinery conda environment"?
     - It is an environment that contains the programs used within this workshop.
     - https://coderefinery.github.io/installation/conda-environment/
         - sorry, we should add a link to it from lesson